pendulum-labs/reserve-onomy/readme.md

-`collateral` is a coin that is deposited in a vault to mint denoms `vault` is storage of collateral that is being or will be used for minting of denoms `collateralization ratio` is the ratio of value of denoms minted to the collateral stored within a vault `reaper` is a user that liquidates a vault that is in default because of too low of collateralization ratio
+`collateral` is a coin that is deposited in a vault to mint denoms `vault` is storage of collateral that is being or will be used for minting of denoms `collateralization ratio` is the ratio of value of denoms minted to the collateral stored within a vault `liquidator` is a user that liquidates a vault that is in default because of too low of collateralization ratio

 ## Reserve Parameters

-`vault ratio` is the collateralization ratio that of a vault at a given moment `minting ratio` is the minimum vault ratio at which a specific denom may be minted `liquidation ratio` is the vault ratio at which the vault for a specific denom may be liquidated by a reaper `burn ratio` is parameter that defines the ratio of burned vs stored NOM at liquidation of a vault
+`vault ratio` is the collateralization ratio that of a vault at a given moment `minting ratio` is the minimum vault ratio at which a specific denom may be minted `liquidation ratio` is the vault ratio at which the vault for a specific denom may be liquidated by a liquidator `burn ratio` is parameter that defines the ratio of burned vs stored NOM at liquidation of a vault

 ## Reserve Transactions